+Student name: Home campus:

+Subject: Teacher's name:

+Task title:

-Student name: Home campus: Subject: Teache r's name: Task title: Number of pages: Date su bmitted: In signing this declaration you are acknowledging that this submitted work is your own, and that any contribution from other sources such as text books, other published works, literary articles, sources on the internet, past or fellow students' work etc., has been properly acknowledged.
-Students are referred to advice overleaf, and that contained in the Assessment Guidelines documentation distributed at the commencement of the course.
-Declarat on Except where appropriately acknowledged, I verify that this assessment task is my own work, and that it has been written and/or expressed in my own words.
-I also verify that this work has not been previously submitted by me or any other student in this or any other subject, either this year, or in years past. previously submitted by me or any other student in this previously submitted by me or any other student in this previously submitted by me or any other student in this years past.
-Student's signature or any other subject, either this year, or in Date previously submitted by me or any other student in this years past. or any other subject, either this year, or in Date previously submitted by me or any other student in this years past.
-Student's signature or any other subject, either this year, or in Date previously submitted by me or any other student in this years past.
-Student's signature Date Student's signature Assignment Receipt: Retain this receipt a Date s proof of the submission of your task.
+Number of pages: Date submitted:

+In signing this declaration you are acknowledging that this submitted work is your own, and that any contribution from other sources such as text books, other published works, literary articles, sources on the internet, past or fellow students' work etc., has been properly acknowledged.
+Students are referred to advice contained in the Assessment Guidelines documentation distributed at the commencement of the course.

+Declaration

+Except where appropriately acknowledged, I verify that this assessment task is my own work, and that it has been written and/or expressed in my own words.
+I also verify that this work has not been previously submitted by me or any other student in this or any other subject, either this year, or in years past.

+Student's signature Date

+لمعند المعند

+Student name: Subject:

+Description of task:

+Accepting teacher signature: Date:

+Work Placement - Class Teacher Communication

+- Students participating in work placement must get this form signed, by all class teachers, prior to commencing work placement. - This will give the student an opportunity to speak to all class teachers about work that may be missed and assessment task issues. - It is the student's responsibility to catch up on any work missed. - Students collect this document, from the course teacher, when they collect the Student Placement Record. - Students are responsible for getting parent/carer to sign this document and returning with the Student Placement Record to the course teacher.

+Student Name: Work Placement Course:

+Dates of absence for work placement: \\\\\ to \\\\ (Week \\\/ Term \\\\)

+Subject Details - class work and assessment tasks in period of absence Class Teacher Signature

+Student Signature: Date:

+Parent/Carer Signature: Date:

+Work Placement Course Teacher Signature: Date:

-10 LHC Assessment Schedules - Preliminary 2022
+10 LHC Assessment Schedules - Preliminary 2024